VeryGoodSoft/opt/README.md

 <br>
 # Windows SmartScreen shows it's a malware!
 Is this actually it?
 <br>
-No, i will make it open source soon.
+No, i will make it open source soon (now actually).